OpenLiberty/docs/README.md

 7. Submit your doc for technical, strategist, peer, and editorial reviews.

    Reviewers should leave comments in the git issue for the doc.
-Make sure to respond to their comments in the issue and document hwo the concerns that they raised have been addressed.
-When the reviewer is satisfied with the draft, they can sign off by adding the appropriate label to the Git issue:`technical reviewed`, `peer reviewed`, `strategist reviewed`, or `editorial reviewed`.
+Make sure to respond to their comments in the issue and document how the concerns that they raised have been addressed.
+When the reviewer is satisfied with the draft, they can sign off by commenting their approval in the issue and adding the appropriate label to the Git issue:`technical reviewed`, `peer reviewed`, `strategist reviewed`, or `editorial reviewed`.
 Make sure to keep the Git "Pipelines" status updated in the issue to reflect the stage of review that the doc is ready for or undergoing.

    _If the doc is a task_, it must be tested so that the steps are verified.
-Coordinate testing with the technical reviewer and add the `doc tested` label when the steps have been verified.
+Add the `requires doc testing` label to the issue.
+Coordinate testing with the technical reviewer and ask the tester to comment their approval in the issue and add the `doc tested` label when the steps have been verified.

 8. When all the reviews are complete, if your doc is targeted to publish in the next release, create a PR from your branch (_not_ from the `draft` branch) to the `staging` branch.
 If your doc is not targeted to publish until a later release, do not make the PR to staging until the target release is the next scheduled release.
 For example, if you doc is targeted for the 20.0.0.10 release, do not create a PR to staging until after the 20.0.0.9 release is published.

    Link the PR to the issue.
-Request a review of the PR from David Mueller (`dmuelle`) or Charlotte Holt (`Charlotte-Holt`).
+Request a review of the PR from David Mueller (`dmuelle`), Charlotte Holt (`Charlotte-Holt`) or one of [the doc maintainers](https://github.com/orgs/OpenLiberty/teams/docs-maintainers/members).

    In the PR, provide a link to your post on the [draft site](https://draft-openlibertyio.mybluemix.net/docs/).